Effective dimension in some general metric spaces: Introduction

-We introduce here the concept of nice cover of a metric space.
+We introduce here the concept of a nice cover of a metric space.
 A nice cover can simulate very closely any of the covers required in the definition of Hausdorff dimension, while it allows simple representations of the points in the space and the use of gales as betting games on those representations.
+Spaces with nice covers can be fairly general and are locally separable.

 We then characterize Hausdorff dimension using supergales for any metric space with a nice cover.
-Spaces with nice covers can be fairly general (they are not even required to be locally separable).
 This characterization allows the definition of effective dimension by restricting the family of supergales that can be used.

-In this paper we present an initial step in this direction by introducing the definition of constructive dimension on a metric space.
-We then characterize constructive dimension in terms of Kolmogorov complexity and sketch further properties such as absolute stability (that is, the fact that constructive dimension can be pointwise defined) and a correspondence principle (that is, the fact that constructive dimension coincides with Hausdorff dimension for an interesting family of sets).
+We present here an initial step in this effectivization direction by introducing the definition of constructive dimension on a metric space.
+We then extend the concept of Kolmogorov complexity to any metric space and define the Kolmogorov complexity of a point at a certain precision.
+We characterize constructive dimension in terms of Kolmogorov complexity and prove the property of absolute stability (that is, the fact that constructive dimension can be pointwise defined).
+We present a few interesting examples of spaces with a constructive dimension including all previously studied cases.
 We finish with a list of topics for further development.